 Submit all documents that apply to the member’s status.
 Before clicking on the Submit Application tab, review each section for correct data input.

-Once the application is submitted, the Troops to Teachers National Office will notify the member by email and provide information on the services they are eligible to receive, based on military service time, education and application date.
-The TTT National Office is available to assist with individualized counseling to include program and state certification information.
+Once the application is submitted, the Troops to Teachers Program Office will notify the member by email and provide information on the services they are eligible to receive, based on military service time, education and application date.
+The TTT Program Office is available to assist with individualized counseling to include program and state certification information.
 Participants may contact a TTT Program Specialist by emailing TTT@navy.mil.

 The TTT website, www.proudtoserveagain.com/ , also has a variety of information to assist transitioning members with any questions they may have before registering for the program.
 FAQ’s, www.proudtoserveagain.com/Faq, and an interactive state map on the main page allow members to learn more about the program, to include state specific certification and employment information by choosing a state they may be interested in teaching in.

 Other sources of information on the TTT program include: